Right Alliance (Belarus): History

-During the local elections in 2007 12 members of the RA became candidates for deputy (of which 4 in the capital of the country).
+During the local elections in 2007, 12 members of the RA became candidates for deputy (of which 4 in the capital of the country).
 Three members of the organization took part in the elections to the House of Representatives in 2008.

-Publications: bulletin «Pachodnia», «Vartaŭnik Dziaržavy» newspaper, «Paŭdniovy Zachad» district newspaper.

-The RA cooperates with the movement "For Freedom" (leader A. Milinkievič), the organizing committee of the BCD (Belarusian Christian Democracy), the PBPF (Party of Belarusian Popular Front) and others, as well as right-wing organizations in Ukraine, Lithuania, Poland.
+During the presidential elections in 2010 the Right Alliance provided security for candidate Uladzimir Nyaklyayew.
+In September 2011, the Right Alliance declared that it has ended its political activity.